Gana Abhiyan Orissa

 Gana Abhiyan Orissa (Popular Campaign Odisha), also called Orissa Gana Abhiyan, was a political organization in the Indian state of Odisha.
 The organization was formed a splinter group of Socialist Unity Centre of India, when the local party leader Mayadhar Naik had been expelled from SUCI in the end of the 1990s.
-Naik claims that the expulsion was motivated by ideological differences, whereas SUCI claimed Naik was guilty of corruption.
+It is registered as an NGO and was never registered as a political party with the Election Commission of India.
+It is a political platform but not a party.

 GAO has worked to a large extent with organizing adivasis and dalits.

 In the elections 1999 GAO did not launch any candidates of their own, but support 'left and democratic forces'.
 Ahead of the 2004 a cooperation with the Indian National Congress was discussed.
 The exact status of the organization today is unclear, it might be that Naik joined Congress.